Citigroup Center: Awards, landmark designations, and use as icon

 Upon Citicorp Center's completion, it received several architectural awards.
 In 1978, the City Club of New York gave the building a Bard Award, which recognized "excellence in architecture and urban design".
 The same year, the American Institute of Steel Construction gave its Architectural Award of Excellence to Citicorp for the building's design.
 The American Institute of Architects (AIA) gave Citicorp an Honor Award in 1979, and Hugh Stubbins and Associates received the AIA's R.S.
 Reynolds Memorial Award in 1981 for using aluminum in Citicorp Center's design.
-The AIA's 2007 List of America's Favorite Architecture ranked the Citigroup Center among the top 150 buildings in the United States.
+The AIA's 2007 List of America's Favorite Architecture ranked the Citigroup Center 125th on a list of the top 150 buildings in the United States.

 In mid-2016, the Landmarks Preservation Commission proposed protecting twelve buildings in East Midtown, including the Citigroup Center, in advance of proposed changes to the area's zoning.
 On December 6, 2016, the LPC designated the Citigroup Center as a city landmark.
 The designation made the Citigroup Center the city's youngest landmark at that time.
 St. Peter's Church at the Citigroup Center was added to the National Register of Historic Places in 2025.

 The sloped roof of the building has been used for branding purposes.
 For instance, it is included on the label of Chock full o'Nuts coffee.
 In addition, the top left corner of the first "M" in Manhattan Mini Storage's logo was sloped to resemble the Citigroup Center's roof.